sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/rpc.md

 ## Calling a Remote Procedure

-We now consider the requester\'s side, i.e. if you want to call a remote procedure.
+We now consider the requester's side, i.e. if you want to call a remote procedure.

 Assume you want to call the above remote procedure (`examples.getStateName`), you can do it like this: